tsatria03/CookyCraze/docks/readme.txt

 min_amount and max_amount
 The range of values the reward can roll between.
 Supports the same rank operators as baker.event.

+Setting both values to negative numbers causes the reward to deduct from the target stat instead of adding to it, making it a penalty.
+This is useful for difficulty modding where certain ranks should hurt rather than help.

 unlock
 An optional feature to unlock at this rank.
 Use none for no unlock.